-On-campus students come to class prepared to engage with the lecture and materials.
+Students are expected to read assigned sections of the on-line textbook in advance of class and to come prepared to ask questions.
 Online students, be sure to log into Canvas regularly and participate in discussions and activities.
 Regardless of the section you are enrolled in, participation is expected.